AbuRuqaa/Word-Replacer/README.md

 ### Download

-You can download this app from here: https://sourceforge.net/projects/word-replacer/ .
+You can download this app from sourceforge: https://sourceforge.net/projects/word-replacer/ .